forumone/gesso/sass/README.md

 A duplicate of styles.scss, but includes legacy support for older browsers.
 By default, the compiled no-mq.css file is only sent to IE8 and below.

+### pattern-lab.scss
+A file only loaded by Pattern Lab.
+Styles specific to the Pattern Lab UI (or other styles that the theme should not output to Drupal) may be placed here.

 ### partials/_global.scss
 Global extensions, variables, functions, and mixins that should be imported into all scss files.